newcleo-dev-team/lbh15/README.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

-The lbh15 package gives the possibility to instantiate a liquid metal properties object just knowing one of its properties (see :class:`lbh15.lead.Lead`, :class:`lbh15.bismuth.Bismuth` and :class:`lbh15.lbe.LBE` documentation for the full list).
+The lbh15 package gives the possibility to instantiate a liquid metal properties object just knowing one of its properties (see :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE` documentation for the full list).
 This is accomplished by finding the root of the function used to calculate the target property value.
 This functionality is marked as *experimental* since it depends on the specific mathematical formulation of property correlations that are implemented in lbh15.
 The authors cannot guarantee its correct behaviour if such implementations are changed by the user.

-- Initialize :class:`lbh15.lbe.LBE`, i.e., lead-bismuth-eutectic object knowing its density
+- Initialize :class:`.LBE`, i.e., lead-bismuth-eutectic object knowing its density
   and retrieve the corresponding temperature in Kelvin:

   >>> from lbh15 import LBE